 Pilgrims faced constant peril: bandits, pirates, sudden death.
 Carrying gold invited ruin.
 One ambush, and everything vanished.

 The Templars refused to accept this.
-They built preceptories—fortified houses—from London to Jerusalem.
-Then they invented something extraordinary: letters of credit that let wealth cross continents without ever leaving the starting point.
+They built preceptories, fortified houses, from London to Jerusalem.
+Then they invented something remarkable: letters of credit that let wealth cross continents without ever leaving the starting point.

 The Encrypted Promise